 It’s time for some real talk: struggling with mental health is hard and finding ways to cope with it can sometimes feel overwhelming.
 This is where self-care comes in but this time, we mean real self-care.
 Self-care has become a term that can mean anything from having a bath with lots of candles to buying the latest skincare must-have to add to your ever-growing routine.
 When it comes down to it, minor acts of ‘self-care’ like this will only ever mask what’s going on deep down for a short amount of time and proper self-care is actually what you need to invest your time in.

-We think it’s time to start talking about some ways of really looking after your mental health and focusing on true self-care.
+We think it’s time to start talking about some ways of really looking after your mental health and focusing on true wellness.
 It’s important to remember that this isn’t an extensive list, what works for some people won’t work for others, and it’s always important to do whatever self-care feels right for you.

-Don’t forget to catch up with your friends even if you can’t see them
+Don’t forget to catch up with your friends

 You’ve probably heard it before but we’ll say it again – it’s important to talk about how you’re feeling with those that are closest to you.
 With the risk of sounding like a cliché, there really is some truth in saying that a problem shared is a problem halved.
 Talking about things doesn’t just help to break down the stigma surrounding mental health, it can help to make you feel less alone, have some perspective on your feelings, and ultimately gain support if your nearest and dearest are aware of what’s going on.
 Talking about your mental health isn’t a sign of weakness, it shows that you’re willing to work towards improving it.
 And if your own mental health isn’t an issue, remember to check in on your friends that you think might need a helping hand.